dineshrana8939-oss/PS-Dispatch-with-Audio-dispatches-/README.md

 - Use **.ogg format only**
 - Keep audio short and optimized
 - File names must match exactly in config and fxmanifest
+- Dead player tracking updates automatically when body is moved
+- Civilian receives EMS confirmation only when EMS responds
-- This is a simple customization built on top of PS-Dispatch
+- This is a customization built on top of PS-Dispatch

 ---

 ## 🚀 Future Improvements (Optional)
 - Auto audio mapping
 - Priority-based dispatch sounds
-- Radio-style effects
+- Radio-style audio effects
 - Volume / distance control
 - Full dispatch audio pack
+- UI indicator for EMS tracking

 Feel free to improve and expand this resource.

-Enjoy 🎧🚓
+Enjoy 🎧🚓🚑